ArfaMunam47/ArfaMunam47/README.md

 ## ✍️ The Daily Blueprint

-> **“The world looks one way in peacetime but very different when you must fight for your life everyday.....!💫✍️ ”**
+> **“Be ready to say goodbye to anyone anywhere anytime for building yourself....!💫✍️ ”**
 <br><br>
 ## ✨ Visitor Appreciation